NSCA CPT Study Guide

 The generally known intake to shoot for is 1.9L to up to 7.5L per day.
 Neither is more right as it depends on the factors of where you live and the activities you partake in.

-During exercise, we want to prevent dehydration by taking in as much water as we are losing ideally.
-Most people only take in 2/3 of the sweat lost, thus trainers should be aware of it.
+Ideally, we want to prevent dehydration during exercise by taking in as much water as we are losing.
+Most people only take in 2/3 of the sweat lost.
+Thus, trainers should be aware of it.

-Post Exercise will likely see slight dehydration, so we should make it a goal to return to pre-exercise levels.
+Post Exercise will likely see slight dehydration, so we should aim to return to pre-exercise levels.

 Weight Gain and Weight Loss

-There are two main reasons to gain weight we see: To improve physical appearance or to enhance athletic performance.
+We see two main reasons to gain weight: To improve physical appearance or to enhance athletic performance.

-- Gaining weight and losing body fat at the same time depends on the program and nutrition.
+• Gaining weight and losing body fat simultaneously depends on the program and nutrition.
 It is harder for trained athletes.

-- Diets should be made of food that is low in energy density.
-This density is in reference to the calories per weight or volume.
+• Diets should be made of food that is low in energy density.
+This density is about the calories per weight or volume.

 Evaluating Weight Loss Diets